Sylkpac/Find-your-Public-IP/README.md

 **2. Use curl:** Type _**curl ifconfig.me**_ and press _**Enter**_.
 The response displayed is your public IP address.
 This command sends a request to a web service that reveals the _public IP_ of the incoming request.

 ## Private IP Note:
-The command ipconfig getifaddr en0 is specific to macOS and might not be applicable on all systems.
-It's generally recommended to stick with curl ifconfig.me for a simpler and more universal approach to finding your public IP address.
+It's generally recommended to stick with curl _**ifconfig.me**_ for a simpler and more universal approach to finding your public IP address.
-Now you know how to unveil your public IP address,
+Now you know how to unveil your public IP address, a vital piece of information for various online interactions!